haileytapia/portfolio/DiscordUserGuide.md

 1. In a web browser, go to [discord.com/register](https://discord.com/register).
 2. Enter your email address in the **Email** field.
 Make sure this is a valid email address to which you have access; you need to verify this email in [step eight](#step-eight).
 3. Enter your desired username in the **Username** field.
 This is the name that displays on your Discord account.
-4. Create a strong and secure password for your account.
+4. Create a strong, secure password for your account in the **Password** field.
 Use a combination of letters, numbers, and symbols to make your password difficult to guess.
 5. Enter your date of birth by selecting the **Month**, **Day**, and **Year** from the dropdown menus.
     {:  .note }
     > Discord requires users to be at least 13 years old.
 If you are under 13, you cannot create an account.